hannesm/platform-blog/Signing-the-opam-repository.md

 ]
 ```

-The snapshot bot creates a file `snapshot`, which also uses opam
+The snapshot bot creates a file `snapshot`, which also uses opam syntax.
+It
-syntax.
-It contains a timestamp (UTC, RFC3339 format), a commit-hash,
+contains a timestamp (UTC, RFC3339 format), a commit-hash, and a `signatures`
-and a signature field:
+field:

 ```
 last-updated: "2015-06-04T00:00:00Z"